 Fortunately, our Calgary eye doctors offer extensive pediatric eye care, including contact lenses meant to address myopia and stop or slow its progression.
 Want to know more about contact lenses for myopia?
 Take a look below!

-Contacts That Can Help With Myopia
+Contacts Can Help Kids With Myopia

 Finding the right type of contact lens to help your child with their myopia starts with a comprehensive eye exam with our local optometrist at Bridlewood Eye Care.
 Once we’ve taken a look at your kid’s eyes, we’ll be able to assess how best to help.